labdaddy/IConrad/Newer-recommendations.md

 I'm sure there's a lot of stuff I've left out but that's just a few thoughts.
 Feel free to correct me if I've written some major garbage :D

 COMMENT
+This all is very enterprise – i.e., outdated garbage that anyone with a pulse wants to get away from desperately.
+Use CentOS 8.
+Learn systemd.
+Learn how to do all of the above in docker / kubernetes / AWS / GCP.
+Learn how to deploy nodejs, python and other languages that aren't Java.
+Learn how to use modern filesystems, both for local use (ZFS, Btrfs) and clustered setups (Gluster/Ceph).

+COMMENT
 - Haproxy for loadbalancing or corosync/pacemaker for more complex cases

 COMMENT